 I am currently finishing up my first book manuscript, Solidarity Lost, which analyzes how challenger parties across Western Europe have used identity politics to break into party competition for over a century.
 My other ongoing work focuses on the organizational basis of the emerging educational divide and parties' group-based appeals.
 You can read more about my work here.

-I previously held fellowships at Vanderbilt, Stanford, and the European University Institute.
+I previously held fellowships at Stanford, the European University Institute, and Vanderbilt.
 I received my Ph.D. in Government from Harvard in Fall 2023.

 I have held visiting positions at the Max Planck Institute for the Study of Societies, the WZB Berlin Social Science Center, and the Center for the Study of Democratic Citizenship.
 I received my B.A. from the University of British Columbia and M.A. from the University of Toronto, both in political science.

-Outside of work, I am an avid reader and crafter and love nothing more than a quiet day at the lake.
+Outside of work, I am an avid reader and crafter and love spending Sundays at the lake.
 I am originally from Vancouver, Canada.